-Many types of businesses and institutions generate food waste at their facilities.
-Larger food-centered businesses like supermarkets, catering operations, and food processors typically have large amounts of food waste and can benefit significantly by composting food waste and diverting this material from disposal.
-If your business or institution has a food service operation it is likely that there is food waste generated in the preparation, service, and clean-up process that could be diverted from disposal.
+Many types of businesses and institutions generate food scraps at their facilities.
+Larger food-centered businesses like supermarkets, catering operations, and food processors typically have large amounts of food scraps and can benefit significantly by composting food scraps and diverting this material from disposal.
+If your business or institution has a food service operation it is likely that there are food scraps generated in the preparation, service, and clean-up process that could be diverted from disposal.

 The Massachusetts Department of Environmental Protection established a commercial organics waste ban, which went into effect on October 1, 2014.
-Estimate your food waste using the RecyclingWorks Food Waste Estimation Guide and learn more about complying with the commercial food waste disposal ban here.
+Estimate your food waste using the RecyclingWorks Food Waste Estimation Guide and learn more about complying with the commercial food material disposal ban here.

 Non-perishable and unspoiled perishable food can be donated to local food banks, soup kitchens, and shelters.
 Food recovery programs can offer numerous benefits to businesses and communities.
 They provide wholesome food to needy families and help communities and businesses meet state and local waste reduction goals.
 Food recovery programs can save businesses money otherwise spent on trash collection and disposal fees, allow for tax deductions according to the 1976 Tax Reform Act (Section #2135, p.
 106), and improve public image.
 Since 1996 the Bill Emerson Good Samaritan Food Donation Act has protected good-faith food and grocery donors from civil and criminal liability.

 Find a list of food banks and food rescue organizations in Massachusetts and learn more about starting a food donation program at your place of business on our Donate Food page.

-Don’t trash your food waste – compost it!
+Don’t trash your food scraps – compost them!